|

 way the

-world works is the reason people needed to think up God as a
+needed to think up God as a

-counterbalance, it’s no wonder that religion—and
+counterbalance, it’s no wonder that religion — and

 its deformed sidekick, horror

-movies—always falls into the predictable trap of wagging the
+movies — always falls into the predictable trap of wagging the

 finger at